Sumi-e Artists of Canada

 George Nakamura, Treasurer, reported a positive balance sheet of $7,436.
 Sumie Takashima, Membership, reported 79 paid members.
 Our six new members bring the total to 85.
 Moira Mudie, Professional Development, reported that Roslyn Levin will return to lead a workshop on cats in September.
 Our 25th annual show for November is in the planning stages.
 A special December holiday luncheon is planned in honour of our 25th year.

 There was positive feedback on our newsletter (Penny McCrae, Editor) from members.
 Penny's use of colour was particularly appreciated though, of course, there is a tradeoff of increased cost.
 Our publicity (Diana Bullock, Publicity) continues mostly through the Internet where Diana has found many creative avenues to publicize our events.
-The Phone Committee (Connie Bist, Chairperson) continues to remind our members of events supplemented by email reminders and our web site.
+The Phone Committee (Connie Bist, Chairperson) continues to remind our members of events supplemented by email reminders and our website.
 Adrienne Arvidson, Recording Secretary, recorded the minutes of this session as Adrienne captures the minutes of each session.

 Members were told that though we have a growing membership we should be cautious as costs, such as the rental of rooms at the JCCC, are rising, in some cases, significantly.
 Members were encouraged to join the executive if they can spare some hours over the year.
 We always need volunteers to keep the Sumi-e Artists of Canada growing.